davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Shooting from higher up adds to the range of Ranged weapons.
 Measure the height difference between the attacker and the defender and add it to the range of the attackers Ranged weapon.

-For example, a bowwoman standing 3" above her target adds 3" to her bows maximum range.
+For example, an archer is standing 3" above her target adds 3" to her bows maximum range.

 Damage
 ------